 Utilize a journal.

 However, there’s a downside to this: much of what you remember is probably being remembered through rose-colored glasses.
-Which means much of it is probably wrong to some degree or another.
+This means much of it is probably wrong to some degree or another.

 That’s not a shot at you individually, that’s just a fact of life with people in general.
 Our brains aren’t very good at remembering hard facts about a given situation.
 Instead, we wrap everything up into the story that we’re telling ourselves about a fact, a situation, or a diet.

 Don’t believe me?
-Well, it might be a bit unsettling to know that part of the reason that incorporating DNA evidence into the courtroom has saved thousands of people from wrongful convictions and even gotten many wrongfully convicted people released.
-Roughly 70% of whom were wrongfully convicted on eyewitness testimony.
+Well, it might be a bit unsettling to know that incorporating DNA evidence into the courtroom has saved thousands of people from wrongful convictions and even gotten many wrongfully convicted people released.
+Roughly 70% of those were wrongfully convicted on eyewitness testimony.

 Are all eyewitnesses knowingly lying on the stand?
 I’m sure some are.
 It’d be naive to think otherwise.
 But for eyewitness misidentification to be the root cause of people getting wrongfully sent to prison roughly 70% of the time is a jarring stat, and I think we can all safely agree that the majority of those eyewitnesses probably did think that they were actually right.